jbinkley60/MezzmoTrailerChecker/README.txt

+v0.0.15 7/5/2023

+- Added option to prepend "ytube_" to You Tube trailer names to assist with future trailer sources, including manual local trailers.

 v0.0.14 6/27/2023

 - Simplified the IMDB trailer naming, removing random generated characters by the trailer checker.
 Now random characters will only be added to IMDB trailers if the trailer file name is a duplicate of an already existing trailer file.
 This is consistent with how You Tube trailers are named.
 The prior IMDB naming structure will continue to work fine.
 This only impacts new IMDB local trailers.